HealthCatalyst/Fabric.Cashmere/guides/styles/code.md

 :::
 ##### Code Font
-Source code should always be displayed using a monospace font.
-This is the font family used by this Cashmere site: `font-family: Consolas, Menlo, "Ubuntu Mono", monospace;`.
+Display source code in a monospace font.
+The Cashmere site uses the following: `font-family: Consolas, Menlo, "Ubuntu Mono", monospace;`
 :::

 :::
 ##### Code Blocks
-For blocks of code larger than than three lines, it is recommended that line numbers be included.
-The line numbers should be the same font size as the code, but in a light gray color so they aren't distracting.
+Include line numbers for blocks of code longer than than three lines.
+Line numbers should be:
+- The same font size as the code
+- In a light gray color so they aren't distracting

 ``` html
     <hc-list>